 Rapid antigen tests are readily available in many pharmacies around France.
 You can walk in and book an appointment.
-However, you would have to ask if the tests being used meet the above standards.
+The availability of Covid-19 tests is usually advertised in the pharmacy window.

 The easiest way to find a place to get a Covid-19 test is through the government website sante.fr.
 Simply type in the department you are in and you will see a list of all laboratories offering tests.

 There is also a map of all the testing laboratories with the relevant contact details.

 Please note that the search feature on the map does not always function.
 You may be better zooming into the area you live in to find your nearest testing centre.

 Sante.fr provides the laboratories’ phone numbers and you can book an appointment by calling directly, but staff may not speak English.

 Several airports in France, such as Orly and Charles de Gaulle in Paris and Nice airport, offer Covid-19 testing services.